JustlfC03/JustlfC03.github.io/_pages/about.md

 - *2021.09 - 2024.04*, The Chinese University of Hong Kong (Shenzhen), SRIBD Laboratory, advised by Professor [Changmiao Wang（王昌淼）](https://www.sribd.cn/teacher/505).

 # 🔥 News
+- *2026.04.22*: 🎉🎉 Our four abstracts have been accepted by [Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis)!
 - *2026.02.13*: 🎉🎉 Our four abstracts have been accepted by [OHBM 2026](https://humanbrainmapping.org/i4a/pages/index.cfm?pageid=4317)!
 - *2026.02.04*: 🎉🎉 Our two abstracts have been accepted by [ISMRM 2026](https://www.ismrm.org/26m/)!
 - *2026.01.27*: 🎉🎉 Our two abstracts have been accepted by [ISMRM Workshop on Unlocking the Potential of Prenatal MRI](https://www.ismrm.org/workshops/2026/PrenatalMRI/)!